 - 1 cup blueberries (240 ml)

-- Preheat oven to 350F.
-Spray or wipe a 9×5-inch loaf pan with oil (I used a silicon loaf pan).
+Preheat oven to 350F.
+Spray or wipe a 9×5-inch loaf pan with oil or use a silicon loaf pan.

 - Mix the soymilk with 1 tablespoon of the lemon juice and let stand until it curdles.
 (If using apple sauce, skip this step and add the lemon juice to the bananas.)

 - In a large bowl, mash the bananas and add the remaining lemon juice, soymilk, and agave nectar.
 Stir well to combine.
 In a separate bowl, combine the flour, baking powder, soda, and salt.
 Add the dry ingredients to the banana mixture, and stir just until the mixture is well-combined.
 Fold in the blueberries.

 - Spread the mixture evenly in the prepared pan and bake until a knife inserted in the center comes out clean, about 50-60 minutes.
 Allow to cool before cutting into 12 slices and serving.